OpenIndiana/oi-docs/docs/handbook/squeak.md

 The system-administrator can override the OpenIndiana choice by using the pkg set-mediator or pkg unset-mediator commands.

-Because both packages can be installed simulteaously it is possible to run side-by-side Squeak 4.6 and Squeak 5.3 or Squeak 6.0 alpha images.
+Because both packages can be installed simulteaously it is possible to run side-by-side Squeak 4.6 and Squeak 5.3, Cuis Smalltalk or Squeak 6.0 alpha images.

 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i>Squeak Profile